-Have potential providers got the capacity and capability to deliver the service or pathway.
+Have potential providers got the capacity and capability to deliver the service or pathway?
 Is patient involvement in service redesign required?
 How will providers deal with complaints?
-Who is responsible for checking patients' understanding and adherence to treatment?
+Who is responsible for checking the patients' understanding and adherence to treatment?
 Are there systems to support self-administration?
 Who do patients contact for information about their medicines?
-Will this information be written?
-If so who will be responsible for timely updates of this information?
-Do you need to hold patient information and if so who is responsible for completing the records?
+Will this information be accessible, e.g. different languages, large print, pictorial, braille?
+Who will be responsible for timely updates of this information?
+Do you need to hold patient information and if so, who is responsible for completing the records and keeping them safe and in line with current guidance?